Sudhanshu-Taneja/golang/README.md

 It is a variable that is used to store the memory address of another variable.
 The "&" is used to reference a variable to a pointer while "*" is used to de-reference a pointer and fetch it's value.

 If a pointer points to nothing, then dereferencing it will cause a run-time error.

+# Concurrency

+It is the ability to perform multiple tasks at the same time.
+Typically, the code is executed one line at a time, one after the other.
+This is called sequential execution or synchronous execution.

+If the computer we're running our code on has multiple cores, we can even execute multiple tasks at exactly the same time.
+Go was designed to be concurrent & it excels at performing many tasks simultaneously safely using the "go" keyword when calling a function.
+But, we can't capture any return statements while using this function.